From Meet-Cute To Engagement Shoot

 Almost everything about us is online.
 Social media posts display our personal thoughts and photos.
 We move money online between bank accounts and from credit cards to retailers.
 Even our medical records are digital, accessible through web-based portals and apps.

-These conveniences make our lives easier, but it also makes it easier for criminals to take over many aspects of our lives.
+These conveniences make our lives easier, but they also make it easier for criminals to take over many aspects of our lives.
 “Bank robbers don’t have to show up at a bank now to steal your money,” said David Doggette, MBA ’03, president and CEO of 2HB Incorporated who is also a principal system engineer in a cybersecurity role at the company.
-“Your identity can be stolen and there’s so much opportunity for theft.”
+“Your identity can be stolen, and there’s so much opportunity for theft.”

 (more…)